scoticus/lotto-stats/README.md

 Originally created to try out serverless functions, this project aims to scrape game results from the UK National Lottery website.

-It scrapes results for all four draw-based games:
+It collects results for all four draw-based games:

 - Lotto (Wed, Sat)
 - Thunderball (Tue, Wed, Fri, Sat)